 Expert Tips

-• Browning the onions, meat and mushrooms gives this bolognese added flavor and depth.
+1. Don’t rush the browning process.
+Browning the meat, onions, and mushrooms gives the bolognese added flavor and depth.

-• For extra depth of flavor, add a little soy sauce or, (as weird as it seems) a splash of fish sauce, or a parmesan rind.
+3. For extra depth of flavor, add a little soy sauce or (as weird as it seems) a splash of fish sauce, or a Parmesan rind.

-Serve over pasta with fresh grated pecorino cheese and fresh Italian parsley.
+Serve over pasta (try our homemade pasta) with fresh-grated pecorino cheese and fresh Italian parsley.

 Print